JoeShans21/comp423-course-notes/docs/tutorials/go-setup.md

 * When prompted, click Reopen in Container in VS Code.

+!!!
+Tip
+    The devcontainer.json file defines the environment setup for the project, including the Go base image and VS Code extensions.

 ### 3. Verify Go Installation
 Inside the Dev Container terminal, make sure Go is installed and up to date by running:
 ```bash